(530)626-4211

 you haven't changed the oil since the stone age, you might want to

 address these issues before going for your smog.
-Also, old gas that has
+Old gas that has

 4.)
 Smog